School of Fashion and Textiles

-Sabine has worked for the Hamburg State Opera, Hamburg Ballet and various film productions alongside her own designs to gain broader knowledge in costume design.
+Sabine has worked for the Hamburg State Opera, Hamburg Ballet and various film productions alongside her own designs to gain broader knowledge.
 She had the pleasure to work with Christian Lacroix, Swiss fashion label Akris or John Neumeier to implement historical and contemporary costume concepts.

 Realising the importance of public relations and presentation skills for brands, Sabine additionally began to work in public relations and consulting for companies like Dior and German label JOOP!.
 Her holistic viewpoint influences her teaching intensely as she evaluates design concepts always from different angles.